-Canon manufacturers cameras that cater to photographers of almost every experience level.
+Canon manufactures cameras that cater to photographers of almost every experience level.
 However, regardless of their intended user, most Canon cameras do share a set of commonalities.
 They're often comfortable and easy to use, with intuitive menu systems and ergonomic control layouts, and many feature fully articulated touchscreens.
-Most of their cameras offer impressive overall image quality, and their autofocus systems tend to be quick and accurate when it comes to tracking moving subjects in both photography and video.
-That said, while their pricier models offer excellent overall video autofocus performance, their cheaper models can struggle to maintain focus on moving subjects, especially when shooting in 4k.
-Also, the battery performance of most of their mirrorless offerings can be unimpressive.
+Most of Canon's cameras offer impressive overall image quality, and their autofocus systems tend to be quick and accurate when it comes to tracking moving subjects in both photography and video.
+That said, while pricier Canon models offer excellent overall video autofocus performance, cheaper models can struggle to maintain focus on moving subjects, especially when shooting in 4k.
+Also, the battery performance of most of its mirrorless offerings can be unimpressive.

 Canon has a varied selection of model lineups to suit different users and their needs.

 Canon cameras are often comfortable and simple to use, offer impressive overall image quality, and have effective autofocus systems, especially for photography.
-That said, the battery performance of most of their mirrorless offerings can be unimpressive.
-In addition, while their pricier models offer excellent overall video autofocus performance, their cheaper models can struggle to maintain focus on moving subjects when shooting in 4k.
+That said, the battery performance of most of its mirrorless offerings can be unimpressive.
+In addition, while its pricier models offer excellent overall video autofocus performance, its cheaper models can struggle to maintain focus on moving subjects when shooting in 4k.